 - 1. FBCI is owned indirectly through FCGCC. - 2.
-Filinvest Cyberzone Mimosa, Inc. (FCMI) was renamed Filinvest Clark Mimosa Inc. on February 15, 2021. - 3.
+Filinvest Cyberzone Mimosa, Inc. was renamed Filinvest Clark Mimosa Inc. on February 15, 2021. - 3.
 40% interest is owned by FCI.
 Effectively, FLI owns 100% of ProOffice. - 4.
 FSM Cinemas is owned indirectly through FSI. - 5.
 FFMI was incorporated on April 13, 2021 to engage in business of providing fund management services to real estate investment trusts ("REIT") companies.
 FFMI started its operations I August 2021. - 6.
 CPMC was incorporated on August 2, 2021 in to engage in business of developing, operating, managing, and maintaining dormitels, lots and buildings whether owned or leased, to make such dormitels available for all clients for temporary stay as well as any and all services and facilities incidental thereto.
-CPMC has not started commercial operations as of December 31, 2021.
+As of June 30, 2023, CPMC is managing the Crib Clark. - 7.
+OSI was incorporated on May 26, 2022 with primary purpose of developing, operating, managing and maintaining commercial buildings to be used as coworking spaces.
+OSI has not started commercial operations as of June 30, 2023. - 8.
+On December 14, 2022, FLI entered a Deed of Assignment to purchase 100% ownership in SDI.
+The primary purpose of SDI is to own, use, improve, develop, subdivide, sell, exchange, lease and hold for investment or otherwise, real estate of all kinds, including buildings, houses, apartment and other structures